MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * If you see anyone with a nametag on just walking around or awkwardly standing, go up to them, introduce yourself, ask what company they're from and whether they're hiring, and if so, bring them to your station to talk.
 That might turn into a job! #jobhunter
 * Tie up any loose ends before meeting with alumni and companies tonight
   * Resume, cover letter, LinkedIn, Github.
-  * Capstone project, browser game, any other project listed on your resume
+  * Capstone project, browser game, any other project listed on your resume.
-  * Your presentation, elevator speech, and personal pitch for use at the event
+  * Your presentation, elevator speech, and personal pitch for use at the event.

 NY:
  * Continue pairboarding, applying, adding to Roadmap